Flu season often continues into early spring. Here are 5 reasons you should get vaccinated as soon as you can.

 If you’ve ever had the flu, you know how miserable it can be.
 Symptoms can include fever, body aches, sore throat, and cough.
 In severe cases, the flu can lead to hospitalization or even death.

-No waiting period is needed between the 2 vaccinations, so it’s safe to get your flu shot even if you’ve just gotten a COVID-19 vaccination or booster, and it’s safe to get a COVID-19 shot even if you just got vaccinated for the flu.
+It’s safe to get your flu shot at the same time you get vaccinated for COVID-19.
 At some Kaiser Permanente facilities, you may be able to get both shots during the same visit.

 Visit kp.org/flu to find flu shot locations near you.